axibase/atsd/api/sql/examples/regularize.md

 | 2016-09-17T08:01:30.000Z |  3.48 | -- Linearly interpolated between 9.00 at 08:01:14 and 2.10 at 08:01:34.
 ```

-If raw values had extra samples recorded within each period, such values would be ignored.
+If raw values had extra samples recorded within values in each period, such values would be ignored.

 ```ls
 | time     | value   |